Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

-Opdivo® (nivolumab) is a treatment option for some patients who have advanced or metastatic bladder cancer.1 It is an immunotherapy drug that was approved for treating bladder cancer by the U.S. Food and Drug Administration (FDA) in 2017.
-Patients receive treatment with nivolumab through an intravenous (IV) infusion, which is typically a 30 minute infusion.
+Opdivo® (nivolumab) is an immunotherapy treatment option for some patients who have advanced or metastatic bladder cancer, as well as some patients where bladder cancer has been removed by surgery and are at high risk of the cancer returning.1 Patients receive treatment with nivolumab through an intravenous (IV) infusion, which is typically a 30 minute infusion.
 Most bladder cancer patients receive treatment with nivolumab every two or four weeks, depending on the patient’s dosing schedule.

 How does immunotherapy work?

 Immunotherapy drugs work to treat cancer by affecting the way that a patient’s immune system functions to help it fight cancer cells more effectively.1,2 The immune system is a group of organs and cells that help protect a person’s body from infection and disease.
 In patients with cancer, the immune system works to target and attack cancer cells as well.

 How does nivolumab work?

 Nivolumab is a type of immunotherapy drug called a PD-1 inhibitor, which is a type of treatment for certain forms of bladder cancer.
 PD-1 is a checkpoint protein present on T cells (immune system cells) that can attach to the PD-L1 protein on certain cancer cells and help disguise them from the immune system.

 Because the immune system cannot detect and attack them, cancer cells can grow more easily when PD-1 is allowed to bind to PD-L1.
 Nivolumab works by binding to PD-1 and blocking its interaction with PD-L1 proteins, which helps the immune system to find and kill the cancer cells more effectively.